Josephine Knur: Career

+Eleven years later, in 1986, the seriesPrisoner featured another character with the name Lorelei Wilkinson, in this instance played by Paula Duncan.

-Knur was then cast in new soap opera The Unisexers that was created by the Number 96 producers, Cash Harmon Television.
-The series debuted 7 February 1975 and Knur played original regular character Sally Pickles.
+Following Number 96, Knur was cast in a new soap opera The Unisexers created by the Number 96 producers, Cash Harmon Television.
+The series debuted 7 February 1975 and Knur played regular character Sally Pickles.

-The Unisexers proved to be a ratings disaster that was cancelled and taken off air after only three weeks and 15 half-hour episodes.
+The Unisexers proved to be a ratings disaster and taken off air after only three weeks and 15 half-hour episodes.

 In 1975 it was reported that Knur and another former Number 96 actor, Pamela Garrick, had made plans to leave Sydney together due to the lack of acting offers, and to work in the Philippines.
 Knur had no further film or television acting credits after The Unisexers.